buddhirangana/movie-search/README.md

 # 🎬 Movie Search - Find Your Favorite Films

-## Description
-A web application that allows users to search for their favorite movies and view details about them.
+A web application that allows users to search for their favorite movies and view detailed information about them.
+Built with vanilla JavaScript and the OMDB API, this project demonstrates core web development skills including API integration, DOM manipulation, and responsive design.
+Users can easily discover movies, access comprehensive details like cast and ratings, and enjoy a seamless experience across all devices.

 ## Features
 - Search for movies by title.